covcom/300CEM/Weeks_(old)/Week_09_Graphics_and_animation/README.md

     fragmentTransaction.commit();
     ```

-8. In MainActivity.java insert the following declaration for member variables:
+    Insert following declarations for member variables:

     ```java
     ViewPager viewPager;
     PageFragmentPagerAdapter pageFragmentPagerAdapter;
     ```

-    Insert the following into the `onCreate()` method:
+    Insert the following into the `onCreate()` method.
+You'll see this is very similar to AdapterViews.

     ```java
     viewPager = (ViewPager) findViewById(R.id.viewPager);